-In support of the aims of the Open Science community, Pluto Journals is flipping its journals to Open access in 2021 in partnership with Knowledge Unlatched.
+In support of the aims of the Open Science community, Pluto Journals flipped its journals to Open Access in January 2021 in partnership with Knowledge Unlatched.
 As part of this, and in compliance with the requirements of cOAlition S and Plan S the following pricing breakdown is provided following the recommendations from the Fair Open Access Alliance.

-The following breakdown is based on the latest available budget for Pluto Journals (2020).
-It may change when the journals flip to open access.
+The following breakdown is based on the latest available budget for Pluto Journals (2022).

 1. Journal operations